InteropIO/finsemble-bloomberg/src/examples/components/BloombergBridge/docfx_project/articles/intro.md

 # How to run
 * Confirm project dependencies have been installed
+    * Terminal Connect API (`Bloomberglp.TerinalApiEx.dll`)
+    * Bloomberg API (`Bloomberglp.Blpapi.dll`)
 * Build `BloombergIntegration.sln`
+    * This will install NuGet dependencies
 * `npm install`
 * `npm run start`
+    * `npm run start` will enable a local server so the integration can be hosted and used by Finsemble
 * Launch local Finsemble
     * Assuming that the local Finsemble is searching for a manifest at `http://localhost:8000`
 * Confirm that your integration appears in the `Apps` menu in the Finsemble toolbar.